pinder-org/pinder/README.md

                         Optional name for output csv --allow_missing, -a   Whether to allow missing systems for a given pinder-set + monomer --custom_index CUSTOM_INDEX, -c CUSTOM_INDEX
-                        Optional local filepath or GCS uri to a custom index with non-pinder splits.
+                        Optional local filepath or R2 URL to a custom index with non-pinder splits.
 Note: must still follow the pinder index schema and define test holdout sets, but does not need to share the same split members.
   --max_workers MAX_WORKERS, -w MAX_WORKERS
                         Optional maximum number of processes to spawn in multiprocessing.
 Default is None (all available cores).